anorthall/discord-tail-bot/README.md

 `wait_time` is the time, in seconds, to wait between checking the file for new lines. `discord_token` is the token of the discord bot you want to use to send the messages. `log_file` is the path to the file you want to tail.
+`status_message` is the message which will be displayed as the bot's status as 'Watching ...', so the example above would display 'Watching logs'.

 ## License
 This project is licensed under the GNU GPLv3 license.
 See the LICENSE file